AizazSharif/aizazsharif.github.io/about/index.md

 title: About
 ---

-I am Aizaz Sharif, A Computer Science Graduate and Software Engineer.
+I am Aizaz Sharif, A Computer Science Graduate, currently working as a Software Engineer and a Gamer.
 My main interest of field is Machine Learning and related areas like Deep Learning and Artificial Intelligence.

-## Find me @
+# Find me @

 * Github: [Here][3].
 * Twitter: [Here][3]